slcorp/RTView-InfluxDB/README.md

 * Edit 'influxdb_handlers.properties' file to include influxdb handlers jars in RTView class path. sl.rtview.cp=%RTVAPM_USER_HOME%/lib/influxdb_handlers.jar (use forward slash for classpath even in Windows)
-* Set environment variables in your local machine where the InfluxDB server can be found:
+* Set environment variables in your local machine where the InfluxDB server can be found.
+(Change the 192.0.0.0 below to the IP address of your InfluxDB server. e.g. INFLUXDB_URL=http://192.9.200.192:8086)
 	* INFLUXDB_URL=http://192.0.0.0:8086
 	* INFLUXDB_DB=RTVHISTORY
 * Configure the RTView historian to use the InfluxDB Custom Historian Handler